j5ik2o/sbt-with-scalafmt.g8/README.md

 # A Giter8 template for sbt with scalafmt.

-Create a new project with supporting scalafmt(Enabled formatting on compile) using giter8:
+Create a new project to support scalafmt(Enable formatting on compile) using giter8:

 ## preparing